-- "Net assets" shall mean total assets other than cash and bank balances and money market instruments; and - "Qualifying assets" shall mean a loan which satisfies the following criteria:- - i. loan disbursed by an NBFC-MFI to a borrower with a rural household annual income not exceeding ₹ 1,25,000 or urban and semi-urban household income not exceeding ₹ 2,00,000; - ii. loan amount does not exceed ₹ 75,000 in the first cycle and ₹ 1,25,000 in subsequent cycles; - iii. total indebtedness of the borrower does not exceed ₹ 1,25,000; Provided that loan, if any availed towards meeting education and medical expenses shall be excluded while arriving at the total indebtedness of a borrower. - iv. tenure of the loan not to be less than 24 months for loan amount in excess of ₹ 30.000 with prepayment without penalty: - v. loan to be extended without collateral; - vi. aggregate amount of loans, given for income generation, is not less than 50 per cent of the total loans given by the MFIs; - vii. loan is repayable on weekly, fortnightly or monthly instalments at the choice of the borrower. - (xxi) "Non-Operative Financial Holding Company (NOFHC)" means a non-deposit taking NBFC referred to in the "Guidelines for Licensing of New Banks in the Private Sector", issued by the Bank, which holds the shares of a banking company and the shares of all other financial services companies in its group, whether regulated by Bank or by any other financial regulator, to the extent permissible under the applicable regulatory prescriptions. - (xxii) "long term investment" means an investment other than a current investment; - (xxiii) "net asset value" means the latest declared net asset value by the mutual fund concerned in respect of that particular scheme;
+"Net assets" shall mean total assets other than cash and bank balances and money market instruments; and

+"Qualifying assets" shall mean a loan which satisfies the following criteria:-

+- i. loan disbursed by an NBFC-MFI to a borrower with a rural household annual income not exceeding ₹1,25,000 or urban and semi-urban household income not exceeding ₹2,00,000; - ii. loan amount does not exceed ₹75,000 in the first cycle and ₹1,25,000 in subsequent cycles; - iii. total indebtedness of the borrower does not exceed ₹1,25,000; Provided that loan, if any availed towards meeting education and medical expenses shall be excluded while arriving at the total indebtedness of a borrower. - iv. tenure of the loan not to be less than 24 months for loan amount in excess of ₹ 30,000 with prepayment without penalty; - v. loan to be extended without collateral; - vi. aggregate amount of loans, given for income generation, is not less than 50 per cent of the total loans given by the MFIs; - vii. loan is repayable on weekly, fortnightly or monthly instalments at the choice of the borrower. - (xxi) "Non-Operative Financial Holding Company (NOFHC)" means a non-deposit taking NBFC referred to in the "Guidelines for Licensing of New Banks in the

+Private Sector", issued by the Bank, which holds the shares of a banking company and the shares of all other financial services companies in its group, whether regulated by the Bank or by any other financial regulator, to the extent permissible under the applicable regulatory prescriptions.
-(xxiv) "net book value" means:

-- (a) in the case of hire purchase asset, the aggregate of overdue and future instalments receivable as reduced by the balance of unmatured finance charges and further reduced by the provisions made as per paragraph 13(2) of these Directions; - (b) in the case of leased asset, aggregate of capital portion of overdue lease rentals accounted as receivable and depreciated book value of the lease asset as adjusted by the balance of lease adjustment account.

-- (xxv) "owned fund" means paid up equity capital, preference shares which are compulsorily convertible into equity, free reserves, balance in share premium account and capital reserves representing surplus arising out of sale proceeds of asset, excluding reserves created by revaluation of asset, as reduced by accumulated loss balance, book value of intangible assets and deferred revenue expenditure, if any; - (xxvi) "Project Authority" means an authority constituted by a statute for the development of infrastructure in the country. - (xxvii) "public deposit" for the purpose of the Directions shall have the same meaning as defined in the Non-Banking Financial Companies Acceptance of Public Deposits (Reserve Bank) Directions 2016. - (xxviii) "Public funds" includes funds raised either directly or indirectly through public deposits, inter-corporate deposits, bank finance and all funds received from outside sources such as funds raised by issue of Commercial Papers, debentures etc. but excludes funds raised by issue of instruments compulsorily convertible into equity shares within a period not exceeding 5 years from the date of issue.; - (xxix) "subordinated debt" means an instrument, which is fully paid up, is unsecured and is subordinated to the claims of other creditors and is free from restrictive clauses and is not redeemable at the instance of the holder or without the consent of the supervisory authority of the non-banking financial company.
+- (xxii) "net asset value" means the latest declared net asset value by the mutual fund concerned in respect of that particular scheme; - (xxiii) "net book value" means: - (a) in the case of hire purchase asset, the aggregate of overdue and future instalments receivable as reduced by the balance of unmatured finance charges and further reduced by the provisions made as per paragraph 13(2) of these Directions; - (b) in the case of leased asset, aggregate of capital portion of overdue lease rentals accounted as receivable and depreciated book value of the lease asset as adjusted by the balance of lease adjustment account. - (xxiv) "owned fund" means paid up equity capital, preference shares which are compulsorily convertible into equity, free reserves, balance in share premium account and capital reserves representing surplus arising out of sale proceeds of asset, excluding reserves created by revaluation of asset, as reduced by accumulated loss balance, book value of intangible assets and deferred revenue expenditure, if any; - (xxv) "public deposit" for the purpose of the Directions shall have the same meaning as defined in the Non-Banking Financial Companies Acceptance of Public Deposits (Reserve Bank) Directions 2016. - (xxvi) "Public funds" includes funds raised either directly or indirectly through public deposits, inter-corporate deposits, bank finance and all funds received from outside sources such as funds raised by issue of Commercial Papers, debentures etc. but excludes funds raised by issue of instruments compulsorily convertible into equity shares within a period not exceeding 5 years from the date of issue.; - (xxvii) "subordinated debt" means an instrument, which is fully paid up, is unsecured and is subordinated to the claims of other creditors and is free from restrictive clauses and is not redeemable at the instance of the holder or without the consent of the supervisory authority of the non-banking financial company.
 The book value of such instrument shall be subjected to discounting as provided hereunder: